Caphyon/advinst-vsts-tool/README.md

 # How to use

 This installer task is designed to work in tandem with the [Advanced Installer Build Task](https://marketplace.visualstudio.com/items?itemName=caphyon.AdvancedInstaller-BuildTask).
-You have thus complete ssupport for building Advanced Installer projets from Team Services.
+You have thus complete support for building Advanced Installer projects from Team Services.

 ![Tool Installers](images/tool-installers.png)